-You served our country and now we are here to help you in your workforce quest.
+You served our country and now we are here to help you with your workforce quest.
 We are dedicated to the recognition of and delivery of services to veterans.
 Veterans are identified at the point of entry to the center and are given priority over non-veterans with respect to all Department of Labor funded programs and services.
-All CareerSource Southwest Florida staff are empowered to develop employment opportunities with employers to improve employment outcomes for targeted Veterans.
+All CareerSource Southwest Florida staff members are empowered to develop employment opportunities with employers to improve employment outcomes for targeted Veterans.

 Florida’s Veterans Program is a great source of information and resource links that will assist veterans, veterans’ families and employers in accomplishing their employment goals.